Get Help Today(877) 648-4288

 - Loss of personal inhibitions

 Ecstasy use causes chemical changes in the brain that increase with more usage.
 Eventually, the body becomes accustomed to the presence of Ecstasy, and it craves the substance in order to feel “normal.”
 Eventually, this dependence increases to the point where a full-blown addiction has developed.
-If you or a loved one are addicted to Ecstasy, contact a treatment expert now.

 Common Names for Ecstasy